 Register your domain name and secure hosting for your website.

-Depending on your budget, I will propose 1 or more design options based on your completed project planner.
+Depending on your budget, I will propose one or more design options based on your requirements.

 Sit back and relax while I build your website, set it up for high Google rankings and launch it live.